DrMSAbdullahi/GenPath-PPH/README.md

 ## License

+## Code License

+The code in this repository is licensed under the **MIT License**.
+You are free to use, modify, and distribute the code, provided that the following conditions are met:

+- The original copyright notice and the MIT License text must be included in all copies or substantial portions of the code.
+- The code is provided "as is," without warranty of any kind.

+For the full MIT License text, please see the [LICENSE](./LICENSE) file.

+---

+## Data License

-This codebook is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+The data in this repository is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+You are free to:

-**You are free to:**
-- **Share:** Copy and redistribute the material in any medium or format.
+- **Share**: Copy and redistribute the material in any medium or format.
-- **Adapt:** Remix, transform, and build upon the material for any purpose, even commercially.
+- **Adapt**: Remix, transform, and build upon the material for any purpose, including commercial purposes.

-**Under the following terms:**
+Under the following conditions:

-- **Attribution:** You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- **Attribution**: You must provide appropriate credit, give a link to the license, and indicate if changes were made.
+You may do this in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

-**No additional restrictions:** You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+- **No additional restrictions**: You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-This codebook is provided "as is," without any warranty or guarantee of fitness for a particular purpose.
-The codebook's users are solely responsible for their use and any consequences thereof.
+The data is provided "as is," without any warranty of fitness for a particular purpose.
+Users are solely responsible for their use of the data and any consequences thereof.

+For the full Creative Commons Attribution 4.0 International License text, please visit the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).

-If you use this codebook in your research or publication, please cite the original paper:
+If you use this codebook in your research or publication, please cite:

 [Abdullahi, M.S.; Piro, R.M.; Suratanee, A.; Plaimas, K. "GenPath-PPH: Integrating Gene Expression and Pathway Networks via Persistent Path Homology Enhances Detection of Disease-Relevant Pathways".
 Journal of Applied and Computational Topology (Submitted), 2025]